Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Application/Home_Assistant.md

 <div align="center"><img width={680} src="https://files.seeedstudio.com/wiki/SenseCAP/SenseCAP_Indicator/HA_Dashboard_Done.png"/></div>

-Now you have already finish the Home Assistant establishment part!

 ## Build and Flash the Native Firmware

 Once you have completed the above steps, you are ready to build and flash the project.